kube-components-stack/kustomization/README.md

 This workflow try bring closer the state of the art using the better of DevOps tools: `Package Management (Helm) >> Config Management (Kustomize) >> GitOps (ArgoCD) >> Admission Controller (kyverno)`

-This implementation is based on following publiction:
+This implementation is based on following publictions:
 - [Workflow for Kubernetes DevOps](https://faun.pub/workflow-for-kubernetes-devops-15f0dbb560ff)
 - [Helm Is Not Enough, You Also Need Kustomize](https://itnext.io/helm-is-not-enough-you-also-need-kustomize-82bae896816e)